4cysec/Active-Directory-Lab/README.md

 Navigate to the Network configuration in the left pane--->Network

-Set Adaptor 1 to Attached to: NAT for the DC connection to the Internet
+Set Adapter 1 to Attached to: NAT for the DC connection to the Internet

 ![Screenshot 2023-12-22 201501](https://github.com/4cysec/Active-Directory-Lab/assets/149924544/596577bd-7d05-4f68-9d5a-43fe385ebe21)

-Set Adaptor 2 to Attached to: Internal for the DC connection to the internal network
+Set Adapter 2 to Attached to: Internal for the DC connection to the internal network

 ![Screenshot 2023-12-22 201525](https://github.com/4cysec/Active-Directory-Lab/assets/149924544/fd5e6729-5dcb-473b-9449-c7710eb97626)